mch-cloudmosa-team4/mch-2025-cloudmosa/backend/README.md

-# CloudMosa Backend
+# [Project name] Backend

-A FastAPI-based backend server with SQLAlchemy database integration for the CloudMosa project.
+A FastAPI-based backend server with SQLAlchemy database integration for the [Project name] project.

 ## Quick Start